population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 including travel restrictions and cancellation of public gatherings, such as religious services, weddings, and music events [@Uganda-Bureau-of-Statistics2022].
-A total lockdown was imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportation, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May [@Alfonsi2021; @Margini2020].
+On March 20, schools were closed, and a total lockdown was imposed on March 30 with a nationwide curfew from 7 pm to 6:30 am, banning of public transportation, strict regulations on the movement of vehicles, and closure of all non-essential businesses, which extended till the end of May [@Alfonsi2021; @Margini2020].